- When you see The user profile service failed the sign-in on Windows 10, it's usually profile corruption or misconfigured settings to blame.

-Solution 1 – Change the registry
+1. Change the registry

-- Press Windows Key + R and enter regedit.
+- Press Windows + R, type regedit, and hit Enter.

-- When Registry Editor opens, navigate to HKEY_LOCAL_MACHINESOFTWAREMicrosoftWindows NTCurrentVersionProfileList key in the left pane.
+- When Registry Editor opens, navigate to:

-- Inside ProfileList key there should be several S-1-5 keys available.
+- Inside ProfileList, there should be several S-1-5 keys available.
 Select the one that has a long array of numbers as its name.
-Be sure to check ProfileImagePath sting to see if the value matches the path of the corrupted user profile.
+Be sure to check the ProfileImagePath string to see if the value matches the path of the corrupted user profile.

 - This folder usually works as a backup of the corrupted profile, so you’ll need to remove the .bak in order to use it.
-Simply right click the folder that doesn’t have .bak at the end, choose Rename and add .ba at the end.
+Simply right-click the folder that doesn’t have .bak at the end, choose Rename, and add .ba at the end.
 In our example, we would change the following key:

-- Now locate the key with the .bak at the end of its name, in our example it should be S-1-5-21-2072414048-1790450332-1544196057-1001.bak and rename it.
-The final results would look like this:S-1-5-21-2072414048-1790450332-1544196057-1001.bak
+- Now locate the key with the .bak at the end of its name.
+In our example, it should be S-1-5-21-2072414048-1790450332-1544196057-1001.bak, and rename it.
+The final results would look like this:

 - Lastly, rename the folder that has .ba at the end.
 Simply remove .ba at the end of the folder name.
 The results should like this:

-- Select the profile key that doesn’t have .bak in its name, in our case that would be S-1-5-21-2072414048-1790450332-1544196057-1001, and in the right pane look for RefCount DWORD.
+- Select the profile key that doesn’t have .bak in its name.
+In our case, that would be S-1-5-21-2072414048-1790450332-1544196057-1001, and in the right pane, look for RefCount DWORD.

 - After you’re done, close the Registry Editor and restart your PC.

-Solution 2 – Create a new user account
+2. Create a new user account

 Since your user account is corrupted, one way to fix it is to create a new one and migrate all your files to it.
-To create a new user account you need to enter Safe Mode and follow these steps:
+Be sure to make the account administrator get maximum permissions.

-Solution 3 – Delete the SID and create a new profile
+3. Delete the SID and create a new profile

-- Press Windows Key + S and enter view advanced.
+- Press Windows + S and enter view advanced.
 Select View advanced system settings from the list of results.

-- When System Properties window opens, go to Advanced tab and in the User Profiles section click the Settings button.
+- When System Properties window opens, go to Advanced tab, and in the User Profiles section, click the Settings button.

 - After you do that, start Registry Editor.

 - Locate the S-1-5 folder that has a long array of numbers in its name.
-Click it and check the ProfileImagePath string to see if it’s your profile.
+Click it and then check the ProfileImagePath string to see if it’s your profile.

-- Right click the key and choose Delete.
+- Right-click the key and choose Delete.

-Solution 4 – Copy the Default folder from a different Windows 10 PC
+4. Copy the Default folder from a different Windows 10 PC

 - Copy the Default folder to your USB flash drive.